Table of Contents

 24. Cause and effect

-First of all, start with the cause and then add the effect or effects afterwards.
+First of all, start with the cause and then add the effect or effects afterward.
 This is particularly concerned with words in a single sentence, although the logic applies if spread across sentences.

 Example